orditeck/2ndbrain/Home Lab.md

 #### Usage
 This machine hosts all the critical parts of our little infra.
 It uses a low power fanless CPU to stay on as long as possible when running on battery during power outages.

+It runs Proxmox and runs only three services:
+- OPNsense (VM)
+- Unifi Controller
+- AdGuard

 #### Specs
 - Qotom Mini PC Q750G5-S08 Fanless
 - NIC: 5x I225-V 2.5G